My College:

 Program Limits and Guaranteed Entry

-Once a career path is identified, then you and your student can use the same sites referenced above to search for college majors that match those careers.
+Once a career path is identified, you and your student can use the sites referenced above to search for college majors that match those careers.
 However, some colleges and universities have limits on the number of students admitted to a particular major each academic year.
 Others may require students to complete prerequisite classes before they can apply for the program.
-Typically these programs are highly competitive, so it’s important to research ahead of time and ask very specific questions when visiting.
+Typically these programs are highly competitive, so it's important to research ahead of time and ask very specific questions when visiting.

-Accreditation, Licensing and Degree Requirements
+Accreditation, Licensing, and Degree Requirements

 Although I have been helping students and families navigate college exploration for almost 20 years, I was reminded of something very important when helping my own daughter research Architecture programs this past fall.
-Some majors have very specific accreditation requirements in order to be licensed in the field, yet colleges are not always forthcoming in explaining what their programs provide.
+Some majors have specific accreditation requirements to be licensed in the field, yet colleges are not always forthcoming in explaining what their programs provide.

 Becky Martin is a high school counselor in southeastern Minnesota and a workshop speaker for MyCollegePlanningTeam.
 With almost two decades of high school counseling experience, she has helped thousands of students and families navigate the college planning process from start to finish.
 Becky received her Bachelor’s degree in Psychology from the University of Wisconsin, LaCrosse, her Master’s degree in Counseling and Psychological Services from St. Mary’s University of Minnesota, and her School Counseling Licensure credentials at Minnesota State University, Mankato.